Peter Frampton Talks Talk Boxes and Recording 'All Things Must Pass'

 It's pretty heady stuff, even to this day.
 I was looking through the glass, and there was Phil Spector.
 We were literally sitting in front of the glass, the two of us on stools, and I don’t know how many tracks I played on because they just kept adding acoustic guitars to anything with acoustics on it.

 The most enjoyable part of that whole thing was in between, when they would change reels, because it was analog, obviously, George and I would start jamming.
 We were playing whatever; you name it, we were jamming on it.
 That was the highlight for me, to jam with George and just have fun.

-Speaking of former Beatles — and you mentioned Ringo Starr earlier — you’re credited with playing guitar on a Ringo single from 1976, “A Dose of Rock ’N’ Roll,” from Ringo’s Rotogravure.
-But is that you playing the guitar solo?
+Speaking of former Beatles, you’re credited with playing guitar on a Ringo Starr single from 1976, “A Dose of Rock ’N’ Roll,” from Ringo’s Rotogravure.
+Did you play the solo?

 I can't remember [laughs].
 It was the Seventies, and I know I was sober for the session, but I'm not sure about right after.
 I'd have to listen to it again and see.
 People keep coming up to me, saying, "Is this you on this?"
 And I have to go listen to it to find out.
 I did more sessions than I remember doing.
 There were a lot of things in the Seventies that I played on that people keep reminding me about.